Frequently Asked Questions

 14. What follow up is done after the surgery?

 Local patients: are seen at 3 weeks, 3 and 6 months, and 1 & 2 years after surgery.
 The post-operative appointments are most commonly with the nurse.
-An MRI is done at 3 months and one year after surgery.
+An MRI is done at 3 months after surgery.
 Post-operative surveys or questionnaires are filled out by patients at 3 and 6 months and one and two years after the surgery.

 Out of town patients: are seen in the office approximately one week after surgery.
-An MRI is done at 3 months and one year after surgery.
+An MRI is done at 3 months after surgery.
 Post-operative surveys or questionnaires are filled out by patients at 3 and 6 months and one and two years after the surgery.
 These items need to be mailed to our main office in Texas to be reviewed by Dr. Feigenbaum.

 15. What can I do to enhance my recovery from surgery?